The Velvets

 The Velvets were an American doo-wop group from Odessa, Texas, United States.
 They were formed in 1959 by Virgil Johnson, a high-school English teacher, with four of his students.
 Roy Orbison heard the group and signed them to Monument Records in 1960.
+They recorded in Nashville in Studio B, with the A Team as their backup band.
 Their first release was a tune called "That Lucky Old Sun".
-Their biggest hit single was "Tonight (Could Be the Night)", which hit #26 on the U.S. Billboard Hot 100 chart in 1961.
+Their biggest hit single was "Tonight (Could Be the Night)", which hit #26 on the Billboard Hot 100 chart in 1961.
 The follow-up, "Laugh", peaked at #90, and after a half-dozen further singles the group disbanded.

 Virgil Johnson, a former deejay at Radio KDAV in Lubbock, Texas, was the lead tenor singer, with backup from Mark Prince (bass), Clarence Rigsby (tenor), Robert Thursby (first tenor), and William Solomon (baritone).
-The four were originally Johnson's eighth-grade pupils in an English class which he instructed in Odessa, also in West Texas, in the 1959-1960 school year.
+The four were originally Johnson's eighth-grade pupils in an English class which he instructed in Odessa in the 1959-1960 school year.

 "That Lucky Old Sun" (#46) and "Tonight (Could Be the Night)" (#50) made brief appearances in the UK Singles Chart in 1961.

-Their complete recorded output runs to thirty songs, which were collected on one compact disc and released on Ace Records in 1996.
+Their complete recorded output runs to 30 songs, which were collected on one compact disc and released by Ace Records in 1996.